ShahanM/subpop-miner/README.md

    contain a header row.
 2. **Select relevant columns**: The user can select the columns that are relevant to the data protection project.
-3. **Indicate data types**: The user can indicate the data types of the selected columns.
+3. **Indicate data types**: The user needs to indicate the data types of the selected columns.
 The data types are considered in two levels: the first level is the general data type (`numeric`, `categorical`), and the second level indicates if the variable is `dependent` or `independent`.
+The `dependent` is the numerical variable that is the outlier which requires adjusted protection.
+The `independent` variables are the variables that define the subpopulation.
 4. **Select parameters**: The user can select the parameters for the subpopulation mining algorithm.
 5. **Run the algorithm**: The user can run the algorithm and receive a list of